matthew01lokiet/Design-Patterns-Showcase/src/main/java/org/design/patterns/structural/adapter/README.md

 - Works by wrapping one of the chosen interfaces with `Adapter` object, which complies with the interface of another one.

 ## Use Cases
-- Useful for 3rd libraries, where you cannot modify their interfaces, but you need to collaborate with them
+- Useful for 3rd libraries, where you cannot modify their interfaces, but you need to collaborate with them.
-- Useful for cooperating with legacy code that is deprecated, but cannot be removed or changed
+- Useful for cooperating with legacy code that is deprecated, but cannot be removed or changed.

 ### Provided Example
 Universities Data Analytics